aws-samples/step-functions-workflows-collection/distributed-data-stream-aggregator/README.md

         --auth-parameters "ApiKeyAuthParameters={ApiKeyName=Authorization,ApiKeyValue=Bearer YOUR_TOKEN}"
     ```

-7. Deploy the state machines by updating the placeholder values in each ASL file:
+8. Deploy the state machines by updating the placeholder values in each ASL file:
    - Replace `'s3-bucket-name'` with your source bucket name
    - Replace `'destination_bucket'` with your destination bucket name
    - Replace `'api_endpoint'` and `'summary_api_endpoint'` with your API URLs
    - Replace `'ConnectionArn'` with your EventBridge connection ARN
-   - Replace `'glue_job'` with your Glue job name
+   - Replace `'data-aggregation-job'` with your Glue job name
-   - Replace `'task_table'` with your task table name
+   - Replace `'processing-tasks'` with your task table name
    - Replace `'Data Extraction Child'` and `'Data Processing Child'` with the respective state machine ARNs

-8. Create the state machines:
+9. Create the state machines:
     ```bash
     # Create Distributed Data Stream Aggregator state machine
     aws stepfunctions create-state-machine \